Keyne/promotion-console-app/README.md

 $ vendor/bin/phpcs ./tests --ignore=build
 ```

+## SOLID Principles

+This application has been built using SOLID principles with a dedicated domain layer which let the it grows as necessary

 ## Test coverage (PHPUnit)
 There's a significant amount of tests which prevents application from breaking during changes.
 Altough, this project has not been developed under TDD and thus the tests does't cover 100% yet.